Mohamad-AbouAli/Blood-Cell-Revolution/README.md

 This paper introduces the **‘Naturalize’** technique, improving the classification of 11 blood cell types through deep learning and image processing.
 This approach enhances diagnostic accuracy in hematology.
 For more details, check the [full paper](https://www.mdpi.com/1999-4893/16/12/562).

 ## Transition from 8-Class PBC to 11-Class PBC
-This transition expands the classification of peripheral blood cells (PBC) from 8 to 11 distinct types, improving the granularity and accuracy of cell identification.
+This transition expands the classification of published peripheral blood cells (PBC) dataset from 8 to 11 distinct types, improving the granularity and accuracy of cell identification.

 ![Transition to 11-Class PBC](https://www.mdpi.com/algorithms/algorithms-16-00562/article_deploy/html/images/algorithms-16-00562-g003-550.jpg)